avinashreddy02/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 one of the areas is gathering more data to balance the data set , currenlty data set is imbalanced and also tuning the logistic regression with different hyperparameters instead of regularization

+we can also make new columns with existing ones with feature engineering

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**